 However, given that landing pages boast a sign-up or other direct call to action button, a high bounce rate may indicate the visitors weren’t interested in your offer and left.
 Typically, the normal bounce rate of a webpage hovers around 40 percent.
 If your landing page lacks any other navigation apart from that call to action, this figure can almost double.

 In SEO, when it comes to keywords, include relevant anchor text so the user knows what to expect when they follow the link.

-Leaving out the navigation bar may be a good idea since it distracts users from the CTA.
-You could probably include it on the ‘Thank you’ page after all else is done.
+Leaving out the navigation bar may be a good idea because it diverts users’ attention away from the CTA.
+After everything else is done, you could probably include it on the ‘Thank you’ page.

-If you need to put other links on the site apart from the call to action, those external links should open in a new window.
-You can do this by setting the link target to ‘_blank’.
+If you always include external links on the site in addition to the call to action, those external links should open in a new window.
+Set the link target to ‘_blank’ to accomplish this.

-Finally, have a simple and attractive format for your landing page which makes it easy to read.
+Finally, create a simple and appealing format for your landing page that is easy to read.